Thank you for your response

 Tax Deducted at Source (TDS) is the sum that is deducted from a taxpayer’s income like salary, interest from bank accounts, rent etc. If the TDS collected is more than what you owe to the government, you can get a TDS Refund.
 Let us explore this concept in detail.

-- When the tax deducted does not match your actual tax payable, you have a facility to calculate income and taxes, file an income tax return (ITR) and claim a refund.
+When the tax deducted does not match your actual tax payable, you can calculate your taxable income and taxes, file an income tax return (ITR) and claim a refund.

 You can check the status of your TDS refund: